elqx/eloquactl/README.md

 # eloquactl
-Command line tool for Eloqua administration, data extraction and imports
+Command line tool for Eloqua administration, data extraction and imports.
+The tool is not yet ready for production usage.

 # Examples